azlabsjs/ngx-components/projects/azlabs/ngx-smart-form/README.md

 })
 ```

+**Warning** Version `0.15.x` changes

+From version `0.15.x`, breaking changes have been introduced, which does not support `uploadOptions` property in the smart form module configuration object.
+Therefore from version `0.15.x` the configuration above is no more valid.

 - Form auto submission

 Sometimes based systems requirements, developpers might not need to handle form submission manually.
 Therefore the smart form package implementation offers the ability to automatically submit form without the needs of a dedicated http service implementation.